gian-solo/gian-solo.github.io/_posts/2019-04-03-whats-in-your-bag-guitar-player.md

 ---
 Say fella, what you got in the bag?

 When I was young, I always used to wonder what my favorite rock guitarists had in their bag.
-No, not just their gear bag, their actual travel <em>bag</em>.
+No, not just their gear/gig/accessory bag, their actual travel <em>bag</em>.
 That does sound strange?
 It probably does but nevertheless, I used to obsess about what could be in their bags.
 What pedals?
 Drugs?
 Alcohol?
 Extra strings and picks and how many?
 Sex toys? a harmonica?
 What!?
 What did they carry with them?
 It was endless thinking and I loved it.
 Also, don't forget, there was no internet when I was growing up so magazines, books and videos was all I had to go on.